1SHSAT |

 5 Scrambled Paragraph (worth 2 points each)

-Mathematics 50 Multiple Choice Questions
+50 Multiple Choice Questions

 Various mathematical topics tested